mhmtbk/Web-NDefA_v1.1/README.md

 For a sample deformation analysis application, GNSS observations for the periods 05 October 2016 (GPS Day 279 and filename: 2016_2) and 01 October 2019 (GPS Day 274 and file name: 2019_2) in the "BaselineSolutionFiles" folder can be used.
 GNSS observations are daily data of 13 stations acquiring from national and international Continuously Working Reference Networks (IGS, CORS-TR and ISKI-CORS) on the Gulf of Izmit and its vicinity on the North Anatolian Fault.

+A sample application on the Web-NDefA platform can be found in this [video](https://drive.google.com/file/d/1AnLgI6StlwMz9vwiXFngdniBkO5PAGYk/view?usp=share_link).